Economics and IRS Approved NMTC Leverage Structure

 2-Year Prior Expenditure Rule: Deemed Leverage Loan

-For example, if the Borrower has $10,000,000 of Prior Qualifying Expenditures, the Borrower will be able to receive approximately $1,800,000 of net Forgiven Loan proceeds (after all legal, accounting and placement fees as well as closing costs).
+For example, if the borrower has $10,000,000 of Prior Qualifying Expenditures, the borrower will be able to receive approximately $1,800,000 of net Forgiven Loan proceeds (after all legal, accounting and placement fees as well as closing costs).

 EXAMPLE #1: